Family Discipleship Resources

 Discuss

-What did you learn from this week's lesson?
+What stood out to you in this week's lesson?

 Ask